J.P. Koch Fjord: Geography

-The fjord opens to the northwest to the east of Freuchen Land and to the south and west of Nansen Land.
+The fjord opens to the northwest to the east of Freuchen Land and the south and west of Nansen Land.
 The Hans Tausen Ice Cap lies to the east of the inner fjord.
 The Navarana Fjord branches south in the middle fjord zone.
 The Henson Glacier discharges from the south at its head and the Expedition Glacier from the east further north from the terminus of the Henson Glacier.

 Sverdrup Island and Elison Island are located to the north of its mouth.
 John Murray Island lies further off to the NW.
 Merqujoq Island is located in the inner reaches, in a bend in the fjord.